Preserving Our Surroundings

 Reducing Methane Emissions

-Through Marathon Petroleum's master limited partnership, MPLX LP, we operate one of the largest natural gas gathering and processing networks in the country.
+Through MPC's master limited partnership, MPLX LP, we operate one of the largest natural gas gathering and processing networks in the country.
 We are continually advancing opportunities to reduce emissions of methane and other pollutants.
 Some key focus areas we are actively addressing include reducing emissions from pipeline launchers and receivers, lowering fugitive emissions from equipment, and replacing pneumatic controllers.

 Pipeline Launchers and Receivers